A writing tool for MBA essays

 Will it match my word count exactly?▾

 MBA essays have tight and varying limits — some 250 words, some 400, some 750, some 1,000.
-The drafter targets the exact limit from the form and regenerates tighter on request.
+The workspace targets the exact limit from the form and helps you tighten on request.
 When cutting, it removes transitions and hedged phrases first, preserving the concrete career details that carry the essay.

-Paste the prompt, the school, and your career history — see the full essay in about a minute.
+Paste the prompt, the school, and your career history, then outline, draft and edit inside the writing workspace.